typst/packages/packages/preview/blindex/0.1.0/README.md

-# Blindex - An index maker for biblical literature citations in documents
+# Blindex – An index-making package for Biblical literature citations in Typst documents

-`blindex` is a `typst` package specifically designed for the generation of indices of biblical literature citations in documents.
+`blindex` is a `typst` package specifically designed for the generation of indices of Biblical literature citations in documents.

 ## Index Sorting Options

-The generated indices are gathered and sorted by biblical literature books, which can be ordered according to various biblical literature book ordering conventions, including:
+The generated indices are gathered and sorted by Biblical literature books, which can be ordered according to various Biblical literature book ordering conventions, including:

 - `"LXX"` -- The Septuagint;
 - `"Greek-Bible"` -- Septuagint + New Testament (King James);